-The Netherlands is a country where money laundering activities are every day.
+The Netherlands is a country where money laundering is one of the activate crimes.
 Especially in recent years, many scandals in the country have caused tough regulatory sanctions.
 With the decrease in banking confidence, banks have taken essential steps in the fight against money laundering.
 ING, ABN, Amro, Rabobank, Triodos Bank, and Volksbank merged to adopt transaction monitoring to prevent money laundering.

 Correspondingly, a new agency was established known as Transaction Monitoring Netherland.
 Also, several regulations have been created to implement transaction monitoring.

 2022 FATF Report for AML in Netherlands